fjp/fjp.github.io/_pages/about.md

 ---

 Master in Electrical and Computer Engineering from [TU Munich](https://www.ei.tum.de/en/welcome/).
-Lead Developer at Oculytics GmbH, brining AI based Computer Vision to the food production and other industires.
+Lead Developer at [Oculytics GmbH](https://oculytics.com/), brining AI-based machine vision to the food production and other industires.
 Previously working on trajectory planning for autonomous vehicles.
 Interested in robotics, software development, control theory and microcontrollers.

 If you enjoy my content please consider [supporting me](https://paypal.me/fpucher) for keeping the website updated and creating new projects: